jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

-Note that this is similar to property tests, although it doesn't use randomness and shrinking, but rather the structure of the implementation trough dependent types.
+Note that this is similar to property tests, although it doesn't use randomness and shrinking, but rather the structure of the implementation through dependent types.

-This proves a composition of two adders is correct according to our proof-add record.
-In other words the homomorphism.
-If were wrong it wouldn't compile.
-This is a big step in terms off correctness compared to property tests, and if you have software that /needs/ to be correct,
+This is a big step in terms off correctness compared to property tests.
+No longer can you have stocastic issues like insufficient sampling, or biased distributions.
+Furthermore smaller proves compose into larger ones (with the right design).
+We can see that for example with `x-proof` in the above block. but in fact every step between `≡⟨ ⟩` is a prove being re-used. which comes straight from the implementation.
+Property tests aren't composable.
+Finally we're able to prove on polymorphic type variables, which property tests can't do.
+If you have software that /needs/ to be correct,
-I think this agda approach is a very good option to consider.
+I think this dependently typed prove approach is a very good option to consider.
+I also think agda is an good choice for a language that supports that.

 [^full-proof]: The full proof can be seen in the [github repository](https://github.com/isovector/denotational-arithmetic-zurihac),
                although we made some additional changes to the project after the presentation as well.